 By joining and using this community, you agree that you have read and will follow these rules and guidelines.
-You also agree to reserve discussions, shared files, and content to that best suited to the medium.
+You also agree to reserve discussions, shared files, and content that is best suited to the medium.
 This is a great medium with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
 Questions should be directed to our member services department via email to firstname.lastname@example.org.
-Technical questions should be directed to our webmaster via email at email@example.com.

-- Don't challenge or attack others.
+- Don't engage in personal or ad hominem attacks of others.
 The discussions and comments are meant to stimulate conversation, not to create contention.
 Let others have their say, just as you may.

 - Use caution when discussing products.
-Information posted on the lists and in the libraries is available for all to see, and comments are subject to libel, slander, and antitrust laws.
+The information posted on the lists and in the libraries is available for all to see, and comments are subject to defamation and antitrust laws.

 - All defamatory, abusive, profane, threatening, offensive, or illegal materials are strictly prohibited.
 Do not post anything that you would not want the world to see or that you would not want anyone to know came from you.

 - Please note carefully all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.

 - Remember that other participants have the right to reproduce postings to this site unless you specify otherwise.
 Any reproduction should include attribution to both the Council on Undergraduate Research and the author of the post.